Sibling Rivalry: Which AP Racing Radi-CAL is Right for Me, the CP9660/1 or CP9668/9?07.11.2018

-When considering one of our front Essex Designed AP Racing Radi-CAL Competition Brake Kits, our customers many times have the choice between two fantastic Radi-CAL six piston calipers: the CP9660 and the CP9668.
+When considering one of our front AP Racing by Essex Radi-CAL Competition Brake Kits, our customers many times have the choice between two fantastic Radi-CAL six piston calipers: the CP9660 and the CP9668 (or the CP9661 vs. the CP9669 in the Porsche, McLaren, and VW markets).
 Both calipers offer unique benefits, but understanding the precise differences between them can be a bit confusing.
 We've created this guide to help you decide which option most closely matches your needs.

 The 9660 and 9668 share many similarities, including a close visual resemblance.
 Both are forged, two-piece designs with a removable bridge for quick and simple pad changes.
 They share the same ventilated stainless steel, domed-back pistons with anti-knockback springs, and high temperature, low drag internal piston seals.
 Piston bore sizes are the same (27mmx2, 31.8mmx2, 38.1mmx2), and both calipers have a hard anodized finish.
 They also feature internal fluid porting that eliminates an external fluid crossover pipe, and they each have only two inner, and no outer, bleed screws.
 The two designs also use the same pad backing plate shape, and share the same 180mm mounting centers and 42mm mounting offset on the inner caliper halves.
 They run on discs of similar size, but that's where the two designs diverge a bit.